 Any combination of multiple tongue piercings or unusual placements may result in higher prices.

 Studios with good piercers are likely to be favored by repeat customers and the people they recommend the studio to.

-But piercing studios have to balance customer demand with the amount of piercings they can reasonably perform in a day, which is why highly popular studios charge more for their piercing services.
+It is important to remember piercing studios have to balance customer demand with the number of piercings they can reasonably perform in a day, which is why highly popular studios charge more for their piercing services.

 Of course, the urban studio probably also has more customer traffic, so their piercers have a lot of experience.
 (You can see how the factors are somewhat related to each other.)

 There are all different kinds of jewelry you can put in your tongue piercing.
 Most likely you will start with gold, titanium, or surgical steel.
 There are also different styles to choose from, like ring or barbell.

 Undoubtedly, there are a variety of ball styles or you can simply go with a plain piece of jewelry, where the ball looks just like the metal on the rest of the bar or ring.
 All the different options will be priced differently.

 You may also leave your piercer’s studio with a few extra items.
 If you won’t be back for a while, you may want to purchase extra jewelry for when your piercing is healed and you’re ready to change it out.

 The best aftercare product I’ve personally used is the After Inked Piercing Aftercare Spray.
 Not only is it vegan, but it’s also completely alcohol and additive-free.
 The solution works well on all skin types including sensitive skin, and it comes in a generously-sized mist-spraying bottle for easy application.
 When using it from the very start of the healing process, the spray helps to decrease healing times and aims to eliminate any lingering pain or soreness.